duo-testautomation/the-great-escape/playwright/solution-puzzle1.md

 },
 ```

-Because this isnt a normal test and we need to make several api requests and handle their responses, you want to overide the default setting to run with multiple workers.
-The reason for this is we want to run our test in a specific order, and when you are using multiple workers you might end up doing a request when you dont have the correct data to do it yet.
+Because this isn't a normal test and we need to make several api requests and handle their responses, you want to override the default setting to run with multiple workers.
+The reason for this is we want to run our test in a specific order, and when you are using multiple workers you might end up doing a request when you don't have the correct data to do it yet.
 So in the config chance the line which starts with
 ``workers: process.env.CI``  to ``workers: 1,``.

 When you have that config in place you can let playwright do the work by making a new spec.ts file and insert this test: